How to Split Excel Sheet into Multiple Sheets Based on Column Value

 Creating multiple sheets to employ Filter Feature to split Excel sheet into multiple sheets

-• Next, select the data table.
+• Select the data table.

-• Then, go to Data Tab >> click on Sort & Filter >> select Filter Option.
+• Go to the Data tab and click on Sort & Filter, then select Filter.

 Using Filter Feature to split excel sheet into multiple sheets based on column value